MT Framework: MT Framework 2.x

 A major update to the engine called MT Framework 2.0 began development in January 2008 and made its debut with the release of Lost Planet 2 in 2010.
 According to Capcom, several parts of the engine were re-written from scratch and as a result it performs better on the PlayStation 3 hardware, compared to the previous version of the engine which was first built with the Xbox 360 in mind.
 Capcom highlighted the interactivity between characters and vegetation in Lost Planet 2 as one of the significant improvements made possible with the new engine, but also noted because the game began development on the previous version of the engine it doesn't fully represent the capabilities of the new iteration.
 Capcom further commented that MT Framework 2.0 is able to hide the specifics of the hardware and the supported shader models from programmers, enabling them to write more platform-agnostic code than before, and reducing their burden.
 In Capcom's 2011 annual report, it was confirmed that 80% of MT Framework's development process is common between the Xbox 360, PlayStation 3 and PC platforms, something which reduced development costs.
 Lastly, Capcom made possible for the first time for external contract studios that would partner with them, to use the engine.
 The first externally developed game to use MT Framework 2 was Marvel vs. Capcom 3: Fate of Two Worlds.

 The PC version of Lost Planet 2 released some months after the console versions in 2010, added support for DirectX 11 features such as tessellation, displacement mapping and the use of DirectCompute for soft body simulation and wave simulation.
 Later MT Framework 2.0 games released on PC were DirectX 9 only.

 Another significant update was made for Dragon's Dogma, released in 2012.
 Previous MT Framework games were "stage-based" with each stage divided by a loading screen.
-Because Dragon's Dogmas levels are tens to hundreds times larger than in previous MT titles, and the structure of the game is open world, the only way they could make it work on the engine, was by adapting it to be able to move in and out of memory portions of the game world, as needed.
+Because Dragon's Dogma's levels are tens to hundreds times larger than in previous MT titles, and the structure of the game is open world, the only way they could make it work on the engine was by adapting it to be able to move in and out of memory portions of the game world as needed.
 Another improvement is that the engine moved from using a forward renderer to a hybrid one that makes use of deferred lighting (also known as Light Pre-Pass).
-This made possible to support a 24 hour cycle and weather variation and an "infinite" number of lights.
+This made it possible to support a 24-hour cycle and weather variation and an "infinite" number of lights.
 Other changes include support for real-time variation of a character model and FXAA.
-Building on top of Dragon's Dogma updated technology, Resident Evil 6 added SSAO, and improved hair rendering (based on the "Light Scattering from Human Hair Fibers" paper presented at SIGGRAPH 2003) along with facial expressions and eye movement.
+Building on top of Dragon's Dogma's updated technology, Resident Evil 6 added SSAO, and improved hair rendering (based on the "Light Scattering from Human Hair Fibers" paper presented at SIGGRAPH 2003) along with facial expressions and eye movement.
 Monster Hunter: World, released in 2018, can output in HDR.